-In children, the ligaments are weak so a detachment can easily occur, leading to the Nursemaid’s elbow.
+In children, the ligaments are weak so a detachment can easily occur, leading to Nursemaid’s elbow.
 It can happen with a mild force such as swinging the babies while holding their arms.
-The condition is also known as the ‘pulled elbow’ or ‘radial head subluxation’.
+The condition is also known as ‘pulled elbow’ or ‘radial head subluxation.’

-The toddlers and the preschoolers mostly get the injury as the tissues are softer and liable to lacerations.
+Toddlers and pre-schoolers mostly get the injury as the tissues are softer and liable to lacerations.
 After 5 or 6 years of age, the incidence gets reduced as the ligaments become stiffer and tighter.
 Girls are more prone to this condition.
-The children aged 1–4 years are more susceptible, and infants from 6–12 months age.
+The children aged 1–4 years are more susceptible, and infants from 6–12 months of age.
 The peak number of cases of Nursemaid’s elbow occurs at 26 months of age.

 Anatomy of Nursemaid´s Elbow

-The elbow is made up of two joints.
-One is a humeroulnar joint and the other is radiocapitellar joint.
-Humeroulnar joint joins humerus with ulna and allows the bending of elbow.
+The elbow is made up of two joints – one is a humeroulnar joint and the other is radiocapitellar joint.
+The humeroulnar joint joins the humerus with the ulna and allows the bending of the elbow.
 The radiocapitellar joint holds the radius and humerus so the forearm can be rotated into the supine and prone position.

 Causes of Nursemaid´s Elbow

-The condition can occur as a result of following reasons.
+The condition can occur as a result of the following reasons:

-- Lifting the child by hands or wrists
+- Lifting the child by the hands or wrists

 - Stopping the fall of a baby by grabbing the arms